ollipal/botafar/docs/source/raspi.md

 # Raspberry Pi tutorial

-This tutorial tells how to remotely control LEDs and [servo motors](https://en.wikipedia.org/wiki/Servomotor) with a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) using botafar.
+This tutorial tells how to remotely control LEDs and [servos](https://en.wikipedia.org/wiki/Servomotor) with a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) using botafar.

 botafar does **not** require a lot of resources, so cheaper/older models such as [Raspberry Pi Zero](https://www.raspberrypi.com/products/raspberry-pi-zero/) should work well (For Raspberry Pi Zero I recommend Raspberry Pi OS Lite instead of Desktop version).

+If you get confused about botafar during this tutorial, make sure to read [Get started](get_started) and [Basics](basics).

 ## OS and IDE installation